phoenixframework/phoenix/README.md

 ### Custom Not Found and Error Pages

-Phoenix will by default render pages when a failure happens in your application using the `MyApp.ErrorsView` view in your application.
+Phoenix will by default render pages when a failure happens in your application using the `MyApp.ErrorView` view in your application.
 Additionally, `debug_errors` can be set to true if you desire a debugging error page:

   * debug_errors - Bool to display a debugging page on failures.
 Default `false`.
   * render_errors - The view to render error pages on failures.
-Default `MyApp.ErrorsView`.
+Default `MyApp.ErrorView`.

 Everytime there is a failure and debugging is disable, the `render/2` will be invoked in the view with the template name according to its status and format, for example, "404.html" or "500.json".
-See `MyApp.ErrorsView` generated in your application for code samples on how to customize your error pages.
+See `MyApp.ErrorView` generated in your application for code samples on how to customize your error pages.

 #### Plug.Exception